The best way to combat tarnish on sterling silver jewelry is to know what is harmful to them

 Never use toothpaste or other abrasives to clean the silver or the stones.

-Do not use ultrasonic jewelry cleaners or ultrasonic jewelry cleaning machines to clean our jewelry, since that will damage the magnet and the jewelry pieces.
+Do not use ultrasonic jewelry cleaners or ultrasonic jewelry cleaning machines to clean our jewelry, since that will damage the magnet and the rubber O ring in the jewelry pieces.